Refunds for Overpayment

 Direct Deposit for Refunds

 Students can sign up to have their financial aid refund deposited automatically into their checking or savings account.
-Log in to WebAdvisor, select Bank Information (U.S.) located in the Financial Information section.
+Log into myRACC, click on "Self-Service/WebAdvisor" and select the box labeled "Banking Information".

 Bank information must be received in a timely manner to allow sufficient time to prenote your account prior to the expected release of your refund.